samytichadou/FontSelector_blender_addon/README.md

 **Warning :**

 The "master" branch of font selector is the experimental one, to get stable version manually, download latest release from this page : https://github.com/samytichadou/FontSelector_blender_addon/releases

+**Known issues :**
+- On windows, `Reveal file` operator does not select specific font file.
+This an issue from windows explorer cli arguments.
+- When using Popovers panels, the F3 search menu will populate with unnamed elements from them.
+This seems to be a blender bug.